readthedocs/blog/read-the-docs-is-hiring.rst

 * Operations Developer

 These will be part-time remote contract positions.

+Our budget is:

-We are budgeting 40 total hours each week, paid at $50/hr, or $3000/month.
+* 40 total hours each week
+* Paid at $50/hr

 These hours will be split between the two roles, and our time managing and doing administrative tasks.
+We expect each person to work around 15-20 hours each week.
 It will initially be for a 3-month period, after which we will evaluate the program, and continue it with renewed funding if it is successful.